Marmelodov/PromptCrafter-API/docs/quickstart.md

 #### **Postman**

-Use the **Sign up** request in the `Auth` folder of the PromptCrafter API Collection:
+In the Postman Collection, use the **Sign up** request in the `Auth` folder of the PromptCrafter API Collection:

+1. Click the **Body** tab to see the request's content.
-1. Replace the example `name`, `email`, and `password` values in the request body with your own.
+2. In the JSON object, replace the placeholder values `name`, `email`, and `password` with your own.
-2. Click **Send** to create your account.
+3. Click **Send**.

 <!-- tabs:end -->

-A `201 Created` response with the message `"User account created successfully."` confirms your account is ready.
+A `201 Created` response with the message `"User account created successfully"` confirms your account is ready.
 (If you receive a `409 Conflict` error, the email address is already in use.)

-## 2. Log in to get your token
+## Step 2.
+Log in to get your token

-Authentication in PromptCrafter requires a JWT (JSON Web Token), which acts as your temporary key to access protected resources.
-After signing up, log in to receive your token, which you must include in the `Authorization` header of every subsequent request using the `Bearer` scheme, like this: `Authorization: Bearer {your_token}`.
+Authentication in PromptCrafter requires a JWT (JSON Web Token), which is your key to access protected resources.
+After logging in and receiving your token, include it in the `Authorization` header of every subsequent request using the `Bearer` scheme, like this: `Authorization: Bearer {your_token}`.

 **Endpoint**: `POST /auth/login`